ZeinabHassani/SolarFlarePredition/README.md

 # DataSet
-The dataset includes a list of solar flare events from 2003 to 2023 that were obtained  from x-ray GOES data(https://doi.org/10.5281/zenodo.10560188).
+The dataset includes a list of solar flare events from 2003 to 2023 that were obtained  from x-ray GOES data(https://doi.org/10.5281/zenodo.10560188). this work employs peak flux and waiting time of flares for the prediction of Solar flares

 # Results
 <img src="https://github.com/ZeinabHassani/SolarFlarePredition/blob/main/Results/roc_0_0_2f_30_LSTM .png" width="400" />  <img src="https://github.com/ZeinabHassani/SolarFlarePredition/blob/main/Results/roc_0_0_2f_30_D.png" width="400" />